BillyGeros94/PYTHONPortfolio/README.md

     was able to analyze profitability, liquidity, capital structure, and cash flow dynamics, providing a holistic view of IBM's financial performance over time.

 - **Project 6:** In the works, get ready!

+    In this project, I analyzed a dataset on customer churn from a telecommunications company.
+I started by loading the data and checking for missing values, which confirmed that the dataset was clean.
+Next, I ensured appropriate data types for key columns, particularly converting TotalCharges to numeric and treating SeniorCitizen as a categorical variable.

+    To explore customer behavior, I created various visualizations.
+A histogram with a kernel density estimate illustrated that most customers had short tenures, raising concerns about retention.
+A count plot of churn revealed a significant portion of customers had left.
+A boxplot comparing monthly charges against churn showed that customers who churned typically faced higher charges, suggesting a potential pricing issue.
+I also examined the relationship between tenure and monthly charges with a scatter plot, highlighting that higher charges correlated with shorter tenures.

+    I explored the impact of internet service types on tenure and churn with a boxplot, indicating that fiber optic customers tended to have longer tenures.
+A heatmap of the correlation matrix showed a negative correlation between tenure and monthly charges, suggesting long-term customers might benefit from lower prices.

+    To segment customers, I categorized them based on tenure and monthly charges.
+Count plots revealed distinct churn rates across these groups, indicating low-charging customers were less likely to churn while high-charging customers faced higher risks.
+Finally, analyzing churn by internet service type showed DSL users were less likely to leave compared to those on fiber optic.
+Overall, this project provided valuable insights into customer behavior, guiding strategies for improving retention in the telecommunications sector.

 ## Each project contains the following: